-Virtually any cruise ship you vacation on is going to be sailing under the flag of a foreign country, where different laws may apply, and the situation is similar whether you’re in a cruise ship at port, on a shore excursion, or staying at a foreign hotel or resort.
+Virtually any cruise ship you vacation on will be sailing under the flag of a foreign country, where different laws may apply, and the situation is similar in a cruise ship at port, on a shore excursion, or staying at a foreign hotel or resort.

 Lawsuits Against Foreign Resorts

-In order to give a U.S. court jurisdiction over your case, you must prove that the defendant is present in the jurisdiction in which you are filing, that the defendant lives or works in the jurisdiction, that the defendant maintains “minimum contact” with the jurisdiction, or that the defendant agrees to the chosen court being given jurisdiction.
-Minimum contact means that the defendant has some connection to the jurisdiction in which the lawsuit is being brought, such as doing business within the jurisdiction.
+To give a U.S. court jurisdiction over your hotel accident case, you must prove that the defendant (typically either the hotel owner or hotel property owner) is present in the jurisdiction in which you are filing, that the defendant lives or works in the jurisdiction, that the defendant maintains “minimum contact” with the jurisdiction, or that the defendant agrees to the chosen court being given jurisdiction.
+This is a legal battle we are extremely well versed in successfully fighting.

 Hotel and Resort Cases We Handle

 If the staff at a hotel or resort allows obstacles or dangerous conditions such as bunched-up rugs in walking areas that should be safe and free of hazards that may cause a guest to trip and fall, the hotel or resort may be liable for resultant injuries.

 Pre-Ride Release and Waiver Forms

-In some cases, guests are asked or required to sign a waiver releasing the hotel, resort, or activity operators from liability for injuries caused on their property.
+In some cases, guests are asked or required to sign a waiver releasing the hotel, resort, or activity operators from liability for common accidents caused on their property.
 You may think this means that if you signed something similar, you have given up your right to sue in case of an accident, but luckily, that is not necessarily the case.

-The company makes use of forms such as these because they want you to think that signing away your rights via a waiver prohibits you from suing them if you suffer an injury, but such clauses are not universally enforceable.
+The company uses forms such as these because they want you to think that signing away your rights via a waiver prohibits you from suing them if you suffer an injury, but such clauses are not universally enforceable.
 Even if you’ve signed a waiver before participating in a potentially dangerous activity, the company may still be held liable for your injuries if they acted negligently and did not take reasonable steps to protect your safety and prevent injury.